sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 - MCLAG

 The init_cfg.json.j2 creates some table types only for platforms that support a particular feature (like in band telemetry).
+The list of matches, bind point types and actions is copied from orchagent code.

 ### STATE DB